 There are NO Preferred Criteria Assessments.
 All Applicants will be reviewed by the Office of Human Resources (OHR) for minimum qualifications.
 Those applicants who meet minimum qualifications will be rated “Qualified”, placed on the eligible list, and may be considered for an interview.
 Employees meeting minimum qualifications of the same grade or higher will be placed on the Eligible List as a “Transfer” candidate and may be considered for an interview.

 Preference for interviews will be given to applicants with experience in the following:

-- Direct experience working on energy efficiency, renewable energy, or sustainability communications, outreach, or engagement
+- Direct experience working in energy efficiency, renewable energy, or green building-related communications, outreach, or engagement.

 If selected for consideration for this position, you may be required to provide evidence that you possess the knowledge, skills, and abilities indicated on your resume.